Level of Study

 Objectives and Content

-The course is cross-disciplinary and consists of two parts.
+The course is cross-disciplinary and consists of three parts:

-- have detailed knowledge about several central themes in petroleum geology.
+- have detailed knowledge in several themes in basin analysis

 - be familiar with central literature and current research within these themes